adelahay/BrainCell/README.md

 The BrainCell R package provides functions to test query gene sets in the context of brain and neurodevelopment

-  <i>BrainH</i> represents gene sets expression pattern across brain regions during development and post-natal life.
-The acronyms for brain regions and numeration of lifetime periods as previously designated by [Kang et al.](http://www.ncbi.nlm.nih.gov/pubmed/22031440) is used to label the heatmaps.
+  <i>BrainH</i> represents gene sets expression pattern across brain regions during development and post-natal life using the [GSE25219 dataset](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE25219).
+The acronyms for brain regions and the numeration of lifetime periods were previously designated by [Kang et al.](http://www.ncbi.nlm.nih.gov/pubmed/22031440) and are used to label the heatmaps.

   <i>CellTax</i> represents gene sets expression pattern across cortical cell types using the [GSE71585 dataset](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE71585).
-The cell type nomenclature as designated by [Tasic et al.](http://www.ncbi.nlm.nih.gov/pubmed/26727548) is used to label the heatmaps.
+The cell type nomenclature were designated by [Tasic et al.](http://www.ncbi.nlm.nih.gov/pubmed/26727548) and are used to label the heatmaps.

   <i>CellFET</i> tests gene sets for enrichment in brain cell type marker genes for Ependymal cells, Oligodendrocytes, Microglial cells, Pyramidal neurons from CA1 area, Interneuron, Endothelial cells, Pyramidal neurons from S1 area, Astrocytes and Mural cells (as designated by [Zeisel et al.](http://www.ncbi.nlm.nih.gov/pubmed/25700174))